sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Test Results:

 All steps passed successfully.
 The duplicated meal plan was created with the expected content and details matching the original meal plan.

+## <a id="021">Test case ID: MP-FilterByTagMeals-021</a>

+## Test case name:

+Filter meals by tags on the meals page.

+## Related Feature: Filter by tag for meals page #517

+## Steps to follow:

+1. Pre-requisite: MP-Login-001.
+2. Navigate to the meals page in the meal planner app.
+3. Look for the filter options menu.
+4. Check for the presence of the "Filter by tag" option.
+5. Click on the "Filter by tag" option.
+6. Verify that a list of available tags is displayed.
+7. Select one or more tags from the list.
+8. Confirm the selection.
+9. Check that the meals displayed on the page are filtered based on the selected tags.
+10. Ensure that only meals tagged with the selected tags are shown, while others are hidden.

+## Expected Behaviour:

+When filtering meals by tags, the system should provide a list of available tags to choose from.
+Upon selecting one or more tags, the meals page should display only those meals that are tagged with the selected tags.
+This helps users to quickly find meals based on specific criteria and improves navigation within the application.

+## Test Results:

+All steps passed successfully.
+The meals were filtered based on the selected tags, and only the relevant meals were displayed on the page.

+## <a id="022">Test case ID: AA-ProductDropdownDisplay-022</a>

+## Test case name:
+Verify all products are displayed in the product dropdown when creating a measure in Admin app.

+## Related Bug: [BUG] When creating measure, not all products displayed in Admin app #482

+## Steps to follow:

+1. Go to the 'measures/create' page in the Admin app.
+2. Click on the dropdown menu for selecting the product.
+3. Verify that all available products are listed in the dropdown menu.
+4. Check if the desired product for creating a measure is visible in the dropdown menu.

+## Expected Behavior:
+When creating a measure in the Admin app, the dropdown menu for selecting the product should display all available products.
+This ensures that users can select the desired product without any limitations.

+## Test Results:
+All steps passed as expected.
+All available products were displayed in the dropdown menu, allowing the user to select the desired product for creating a measure.